Call for 2021 AST Board Nominations

 - Eagerness to participate at every meeting

 The business of the AST is conducted through four, face-to-face board meetings (2 days each) a year, as well as on monthly Board conference calls.
 Board members are assigned to serve as Board liaisons to one or more of the AST’s Communities of Practice (COPs), advisory councils, and committees (“committees”).
 The Board liaison is expected to participate in committee conference calls and serve as a conduit of information to and from the Board.
 At times, there are also projects assigned to Board members.

 The President’s time commitment is significant.
-The Treasurer’s time commitment includes monthly calls with the CFO to prepare for reporting on monthly financial statements, but is not as significant as the President’s time commitment.
+The Secretary’s time commitment includes monthly calls, but is not as significant as the President’s time commitment.
 Given the demands of Board service, nominees in each position will be asked to provide a description of how they will allocate the necessary time for Board service in light of his or her current work demands.
-To view the job descriptions for the President-Elect, Treasurer, and Councilor-at-Large, and access nomination form, go to: Job Descriptions.
+To view the job descriptions for the President-Elect, Secretary, and Councilor-at-Large, and access nomination form, go to: Job Descriptions.

 Guiding principles for service on the AST Board of Directors have also been implemented to avoid conflicts of interest.
 Nominees will be asked to disclose any potential conflicts of interest for review by the conflict of interest committee following submission of their nomination.
 The Governance Committee will review nominations for the following conflicts of interest: